ZhijieZheng-UM/ZhijieZheng-UM.github.io/index.md

      * Verified customers' online food orders with meticulous attention to detail, ensuring accuracy in the delivery process.
      * Earned consistent positive feedback for excellent customer service and professionalism.
      * Utilized problem-solving skills to navigate efficiently and find optimal routes for on-time deliveries.
-     * Skillfully gathered and analyzed user feedback to iteratively refine the website's design, resulting in improved user satisfaction and engagement.
+     * Gathered and analyzed user feedback to refine service and improve customer satisfaction.